 Generally speaking, you’re taking a big chance when you borrow money for any reason, says certified financial planner Jeff Rose, who writes at Good Financial Cents.
 Any money you borrow will have to be paid back with interest, and it’s not always easy to keep up with monthly payments if you have a loss in income, lose your job or face surprise expenses long after all the holiday gifts have been opened and put away.

-Additionally, interest rates on Black Friday loans can be all over the place.
+Interest rates on Black Friday loans can vary significantly.
 If you have a good credit score, you may be able to borrow for Black Friday with an APR as low as 2.49 percent.
 However, if your credit isn’t great, you could wind up paying up to 35.99 percent APR on those holiday gifts, which can wipe out those Black Friday savings in a hurry.

 When should you use a loan for Black Friday shopping?